Admission Application Deadline: January 15

 Watertown, MA 02471

 It is highly recommended that you apply early to ensure that all of your application materials are received by the specific deadlines.
-The Admissions Committee will only review verified applications received from CSDCAS by the January 15, 2022 deadline.
+The Admissions Committee will only review verified applications received from CSDCAS by the January 15 deadline.
+Of note, documents may take several weeks to be verified and should be submitted in December to avoid missing the January deadline.

 Applicants who have completed the equivalent of a baccalaureate degree or higher at an institution outside of the United States are required to provide an Academic Credential Evaluations.
 The evaluation must be sent to CSDCAS.